LesJahames/mindustry-hacked/README.md

 ## L0CKD0WN

 This effect causes a enemy unit to almost be crippled.
-(It also has a 25% chance of being applied, this is actually 10% more than the default for effects)
+(It also has a 100% chance of being applied)

 What it does:

 * Sets movement speed to 0% (immobilizes)
 * Sets build speed to 0% (no building)
 * Disables weapons systems (no counter attacks)

+## BURN1N

+This effect causes a enemy unit to die within a minimal time.
+(It has a 100% chance of being applied)

+What it does:

+* Deals around 61k of damager per second (damage)
+* Disables weapons systems (no counter attacks)
+* Sets movement speed to 90% (slight slow down)
+* Sets health to 90% (slight health reduction)